ohm-softa/ohm-softa.github.io/05ln-generics-2.md

 ```

 This would require your `escalate` method to remember how often it was called, and add more bangs each time.
-Well fair enough, we'll use the same mechanis as for the `text`:
+Well fair enough, we'll use the same mechanics as for the `text`:

 ```java
 interface Escalatable {